Improving Speech Emotion Recognition with Unsupervised Speaking Style Transfer: Conclusion

 \section{Conclusion}

-In this paper, to address data scarcity and data imbalance in the SER task, we propose EmoAug to perform data augmentation by transferring speaking styles from different utterances by the same speaker.
-The EmoAug model consists of a semantic encoder, a paralinguistic encoder and a decoder to reconstruct speech by unsupervised training that does not require any text transcriptions.
-Although our EmoAug model significantly boosts the performance of SER tasks, there is still room for speech quality improvement.
-We found some distortions on spectrogram generation which are possibly caused by the mismatch between paralinguistic encoder inputs used in training and inference.
-One potential direction for future work is exploring how to utilize autoencoder loss [38] to alleviate this issue.
-Overall, experimental results on the IEMOCAP dataset suggest that EmoAug can efficiently enrich emotion expressions with different stress patterns, rhythms or intensities, and achieve superior performance compared to state-of-the-art supervised and self-supervised methods.
+We introduce EmoAug to tackle the challenges of data scarcity and data imbalance in SER.
+EmoAug is composed of a semantic encoder, a paralinguistic encoder, and a decoder to reconstruct speech in an unsupervised manner.
+Speaking style transfer is performed by altering the input of the paralinguistic encoder.
+Experimental results on the IEMOCAP dataset suggest that EmoAug can effectively enrich emotion expressions with different stress patterns, rhythms and intensities, and achieve superior performance in SER compared to state-of-the-art supervised and self-supervised methods.